 Mangalore is a major port city of the state of Karnataka in India.
 It is between the Western Ghats and the Arabian Sea and is some 353 km from the capital city of the state.
 It is the second-largest and smart city of the state after Bangalore which is the capital.
 It is known to be the gateway of Karnataka.
-The city became a port of Arabian sea in ancient times and soon it became a major seaport of the nation.
+The city became a part of the Arabian sea in ancient times and soon it became a major seaport of the nation.
 The major exports of coffee and cashew take place from the city only.
 It is one of the most multicultural cities in India.

 The best time to visit Mangalore is between the months of September and April.
 Here the temperature does not exceed the limit of 30 degrees.
 Moreover, the humidity is also quite minimal making the overall weather to be quite pleasant.

-The Muslim ruler, Hyder Ali marked his existence and rule in the year of 1763 and ruled till 1767.
+The Muslim ruler, Hyder Ali marked his existence and rule in the year 1763 and ruled till 1767.
 Then, it came under the ruling of the British East India Company (1767-1783).
-Also, there were several battles, agreement happened between both the opponents such as first Anglo-Mysore War, second Anglo-Mysore War, third Anglo-Mysore War, and fourth Anglo-Mysore War. at the fourth Anglo-Mysore War, the region came under the control of the British.
+Also, there were several battles, agreement happened between both the opponents such as the first Anglo-Mysore War, second Anglo-Mysore War, third Anglo-Mysore War, and fourth Anglo-Mysore War. at the fourth Anglo-Mysore War, the region came under the control of the British.

-Famous Italian traveller, Ludovico di Varthema also roamed around the city of Mangalore during 1506.
+Famous Italian traveler, Ludovico di Varthema also roamed around the city of Mangalore during 1506.
 Apart from mentioning the scenic beauty of Mangalore, he also stated the well-established sail industry wherein rice was the prominent article for the sail.

 Built by Sri Narayana Guru, the Kudroli Gokarnath Temple carries an amazing charm and spiritual significance.
 What is somewhat interesting to know about this place is the fact that Sri Narayan Guru himself was prohibited to visit any other temple in the area.

-2. Panambur Beach.
 The beach is one of the most loved, pristine as well as one of the cleanest beaches in the city.
 And if you ever visit this place, then you will be in love with the clear blue skies, the damp sand.
 And perhaps the most interesting part about this festival would be the beach which holds a kite festival.

-3. Kadri Manjunatha Temple.
 This temple was built in the year 1068 as a Buddhist landmark.
 The temple is situated at the base of Kadri Hills.
 And here the idol of reverence and the chief deity is Manjunatha.